wix/Detox/docs/APIRef.DeviceObjectAPI.md

 Check out Detox's [own test suite](../detox/test/e2e/06.device-orientation.test.js)

 ### `device.setLocation(lat, lon)`
+>Note:
->Note: `setLocation` is dependent on `fbsimctl`. if `fbsimctl` is not installed, the command will fail, asking for it to be installed.
+On iOS `setLocation` is dependent on `fbsimctl`. if `fbsimctl` is not installed, the command will fail, asking for it to be installed.
+On Android `setLocation` is dependent on your tests running on the Android Emulator (with the correct permissions set in your manifest), **not** on a physical device.
-Sets the simulator location to the given latitude and longitude.
+Sets the simulator/emulator location to the given latitude and longitude.
 ```js
 await device.setLocation(32.0853, 34.7818);
 ```